R3gm/InsightSolver-Colab/README.md

 # InsightSolver:
-- Colab notebooks for exploring and solving operational issues using deep learning, machine learning, and related models.
+- Colab notebooks for exploring and solving operational issues using deep learning, machine learning, and related topics.

 Welcome to my Cool Repo! 🤓